andyle83/andyle83/README.md

 - 👀 I’m interested in coding and Kyokushin
 - 🌱 Code for Food with: Ruby, Kotlin, Java , Scala, TypeScript
 - 💞️ Code for Fun with: Rust, Go, Solidity
-- 📫 How to reach me: Send me a Bitcoin
+- 📫 How to reach me: Send me a Bitcoin, Celo or may be Sol

 <!---
 andyle83/andyle83 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.